AdobeDocs/workfront.fr-FR/help/quicksilver/planning/access/share-record-types.md

 1. Select the user for whom you want to approve or deny the permission, then click **Approve all** or **Deny all**.
 1. Click the left-pointing arrow to the left of **Pending access requests**, then click **Save**.

    If you approved the request, the users are added to the sharing box of the view.
-The user requesting the permission receives an email confirmation that their request was approved. <!--will they also get an in-app notification??-->
+The user requesting the permission receives an email confirmation that their request was approved.

+   will they also get an in-app notification??
+-->